Physical Therapy

 Prerequisite Courses

-PTY 612: Patient/Client Management: Musculoskeletal System II
+PTY 612: Patient/Client Management: Musculoskeletal System with lab

 Class Program